- Written by Frank-M. Schwietzer

 - Category: Members

-The registration for every new member starts with the subscription to the Apprentice membership.
+The registration for every new member starts with the subscription to the Associate membership.
 Information about the PGE membership plans can be found here:

 If a new membership starts during the year, the first fee you pay is for the period up to the end of the year.
 Depending on when you join, it can be a full year, 3/4 or half of a year's fee.